Don’t Be a Stranger to the Outdoors

 The adage, “there’s safety in numbers,” is a good one to remember for outdoor play.
 Text a friend and arrange an impromptu outdoor meet-up with her kids at a local park.
 Schedule outdoor play dates after school, alternating homes so everyone gets to be a host.
 Create a neighborhood kid-watching co-op so every mom gets a day off, but the kids get a lot of days in the outdoors.

 And don’t forget, outdoor time is good for you too.
 The best way to help kids reap the enormous benefits of outdoor play while keeping them safe is to join them and Be Out There!
-NWF wants to give back to American kids what they don’t even know they’ve lost, their connection to the outdoors.
+NWF created the Be Out There movement to give back to American kids what they don’t even know they’ve lost, their connection to the outdoors.
 You still have that connection–pass it on.

 Alyson Weinberg is a Washington DC-based writer specializing in issues concerning children and families.
 She is an award-winning speech writer, feature writer and communications strategist and the former editor of Spirit, the magazine of the Special Olympics movement.
 Alyson’s articles and editorials have appeared in national print media, textbooks, and on the web.
 She and her husband Josh live with their two daughters, Josie and Raina, in Potomac, MD.